nanleij/Clustered-Low-Rank-SDP-solver/README.md

 # Clustered-Low-Rank-SDP-solver
 An SDP solver exploiting structures of clusters of constraints and low-rank of the constraint matrices.
-This is a more general version of SDPB (TODO: add link), and part of the MSc thesis (TODO: add link).
+This is a more general version of SDPB (https://github.com/davidsd/sdpb), and part of the MSc thesis (http://resolver.tudelft.nl/uuid:53e114a8-61cd-4f48-8151-76abb0159408).

 (TODO: add program it solves)